elfrucool/spring-batch-workshop/exercise-3/README.md

 1. Modify the sql script used in [exercise 2][EXERCISE-2] to fit in your favourite RDBMS.
 1. Run the application and see what happens

-### Create a database for this project in your RDBMS
+### Step 1.
+Create a database for this project in your RDBMS

 Let's call it `batchworkshop` or whatever name you like, just remember it.

-### Add a dependency to your RDBMS' JDBC driver and spring boot JDBC
+### Step 2.
+Add a dependency to your RDBMS' JDBC driver and spring boot JDBC

 In `build.gradle` add a dependency to the JDBC driver (erase/comment the existent hsqldb dependency) and add another dependency to spring boot jdbc: